Yewande Adekoya: Early life and education

 Yewande was born in Lagos State but hails from Ososa-Ijebu in Ogun State southwestern Nigeria.

 She attended Bright star nursery and primary school, before proceeding for her secondary education at Bright Star Comprehensive High School.
 She obtained a Bachelor of Arts (B.A) degree in Mass communications from Babcock University.
-Yewande Adekoya is happily married with children.
-But in April, 2022, Yewande announced that her marriage has ended.
-The mother of two, while publicising the end of her marriage, said she had been experiencing emotional abuse for 14 years.
+Yewande Adekoya married and had children.
+In April 2022, Yewande announced that her marriage had ended.
+She said she had been experiencing emotional abuse for 14 years.

 Career

 Yewande Adekoya began acting in 2002 with Alphabash Music And Theatre Group.
 She scripted and produced her first content in 2006 titled "Life Secret".
 She has produced, directed and featured in several Nigerian films such as Omo Elemosho, a 2012 film that featured Bimbo Oshin, Muyiwa Ademola and Yomi Fash-Lanso.
 The film also received 5 nominations at the 10th Africa Movie Academy Awards.
 She also got nominated for "best new actress" in the Yoruba category at 2014 City People Entertainment Awards.
 In the same year, her role in Kudi Klepto got her best actress in a leading role nomination at 2014 Best of Nollywood Awards.
 In December 2014, Adekoya won the "most promising act" award at Yoruba Movie Academy Awards.
 Her film Kurukuru earned her the best actress award at the 2016 ACIA ceremony.
 In 2017, her film, Iyawo Adedigba, got the award for "best movie of the year" at the 2017 City People Movie Awards.